 One more quick note on fats.
 Many recipes that we might want to adapt are “low fat” recipes from the last 30 years of fat-phobia.
 I often find myself increasing the amount of fat in a recipe, either by straight up using more fat or by using nut flours that are higher in fat or replacing dry ingredients with fat (like using full fat coconut milk).
 Increasing the fat too much in a recipe can cause baking to be quite heavy, but sometimes increasing it a little can work magic.
 More fat often means it holds together better, and depending on what fat you use, you can have better control over the texture.
 And the best part?
 High fat baking tends to taste great even with less sugar.

 I hope this will get you started on your paleofying adventures.
 As you play more and more with these ingredients and get to understand their properties better, it will be easier to intuit what will work in any particular recipe.
 But, I still have recipes that take me many iterations to get right.
-And of course, if you adapt a recipe that is absolutely awesome, you are welcome to e-mail it to me to share on the blog: firstname.lastname@example.org
+And of course, if you adapt a recipe that is absolutely awesome, you are welcome to contact me using the form on this page to discuss sharing it on the blog.